Laser resurfacing is a procedure that uses laser methods to improve skin appearance or treat slight facial defects by removing layers of skin.

-Your dermatologist will let you know whether your skin can handle the laser or not, so definitely, you should schedule a consultation.
+Your dermatologist will let you know whether your skin can handle the laser, so you should schedule a consultation.

-Book a free appointment at HayatMed now and find out whether you are the right candidate for this treatment.
+Book a free appointment at HayatMed now and determine whether you are the right candidate for this treatment.

 How do you prepare for the Fractional Laser treatment?

 Check your medical history.
-The doctor will ask about current and past medical conditions and any medicines you’re taking.
+The doctor will ask about your current and past medical conditions and any medicines you take.

-Discuss your expectations, explain the potential risks, and the expected results.
-At the end of the consultation, your doctor will be able to determine whether you are a candidate for this treatment.
-If so, he or she will give you the pre-treatment instructions.
+Discuss your expectations and explain the potential risks and the expected results.
+At the end of the consultation, your doctor can determine whether you are a candidate for this treatment.
+If so, they will give you the pre-treatment instructions.
 Make sure to follow them carefully to avoid any complications.